OpenMW/openmw/docs/source/manuals/installation/common-problems.rst

     may not include support for this algorithm.

 :Fix:
-    Upgrade your graphics drivers and/or operating system the latest version.
+    Upgrade your graphics drivers and/or operating system to the latest version.

 Music plays, but only a black screen is shown
 #############################################